nyumed-judy-lab/Heckman-domain-generalization/README.md

 ![image](https://user-images.githubusercontent.com/36376255/226856940-2cca2f56-abee-46fa-9ec9-f187c6ac290b.png)

 ### **3. HeckmanDG**
+This section imports the necessary modules and defines the network and model for HeckmanDG.
+If the data is tabular, a HeckmanDNN network is defined with four hidden layers, batch normalization, dropout, and ReLU activation.
+The optimizer and scheduler are defined using partial functions.
+A HeckmanDGBinaryClassifier model is then defined with the network, optimizer, and scheduler as input, and the model is trained on the training data using the fit function.
+If the data is image data, a HeckmanCNN network is defined with four convolutional layers, batch normalization, dropout, and ReLU activation.
+A HeckmanDGBinaryClassifierCNN model is then defined with the network, optimizer, and scheduler as input, and the model is trained on the training data using the fit function.

 - Here, we initialize the neural networks (NNs) and run the Heckman DG model.
 We use deep neural networks (DNNs; a.k.a. multi-layer perceptron) and convolutional neural networks (CNNs) for the tabular data and image data, respectively.

 ##### Tabular Data: **HeckmanDNN**